RedVoxInc/redvox-examples/docs/source/04_plot_wiggles.md

 # Load data window from report
 dw = DataWindow.deserialize(input_dir)
 ```
-The next step is to make a pandas dataframe using RedPandas [redpd_dataframe](https://github.com/RedVoxInc/redpandas/blob/master/docs/redpandas/using_redpandas.md#opening-redvox-data-with-redpandas).
+The next step is to make a pandas dataframe using [redpd_dataframe](https://github.com/RedVoxInc/redpandas/blob/master/docs/redpandas/using_redpandas.md#opening-redvox-data-with-redpandas)
+in the RedPandas library.

 ```python
 from redvox.common.data_window import DataWindow